15 surprising facts you didn’t know about holiday favourite ‘Love Actually’

 It got a sequel (of sorts)

-It’s called Red Nose Day Actually, broadcast on BBC One last year and though it’s only 15 minutes long, it features almost everyone you loved from the original — bar Rickman (RIP).
+It’s called Red Nose Day Actually, broadcast on BBC One a couple of years ago and though it’s only 15 minutes long, it features almost everyone you loved from the original — bar Rickman (RIP).
 Emma Thompson also declined to take part as she said it had been too soon after the actor’s death whom she had counted as one of her closest friends.
 The sketch managed to raise €71 million for Comic Relief.

 In 2015, Emma Freud also live-tweeted some details of what happened to Karen and Harry after the credits rolled.
 The short version?
 She confirmed Harry did have an affair and that the relationship was permanently damaged as a result.
 “They stay together but home isn’t as happy as it once was,” according to Freud.
 She said she “begged Richard [Curtis, also her partner] to just make it a flirtation, but no. The whole way.”